-Some resins become yellowish during CIP with NaOH (0.5 M or 1 M) due to dehydration which makes the resin more compact, but they will become white again after washing with deionized water (recommended 3-5 column volumes, CV) followed by applying the preferred equilibration buffer.
+Some resins become yellowish during CIP with NaOH ( $0.5\,\mathrm{M}\,\mathrm{or}\,1\,\mathrm{M}$ ), and they will become white again when washing with deionized water (recommended 3-5 column volumes) and after this apply the preferred equilibration buffer.

-Internal studies show that for example WorkBeads 40S can tolerate up to 1M NaOH (one week at room temperature) without significant decrease in ionic capacity and dynamic binding capacity or any significant change in pattern of selectivity.
+From the product stability point of view our thorough work shows that, for example, WorkBeads 40S is tolerant to up to 1M NaOH (one week at room temperature) without significantly decrease in ionic capacity and dynamic binding capacity or any significant change of pattern of selectivity.
+We conclude that this phenomenon is intrinsic to agarose products to a lesser or larger degree and will not change the functionality of the resin based on our measurements and analysis.